waii-ai/waii-hands-on-lab/lab-docs/1_sql_bot.md

 # Build a SQL bot

-Now you will build a SQL bot that will execute SQL queries and return the results.
+Now you will build a SQL bot that will create SQL queries to answer a qeustion.

 First of all, you need to create a new bot implementation.